ahuacate/pve-host/README.md

 <H1>PVE Host Setup</H1>

-This guide is for configuring your Proxmox hosts.
-You must follow this guide to build a reliable Proxmox host configured to support our suite of LXC and VM applications.
+This guide aims to help you configure your Proxmox hosts to support our suite of LXC and VM applications, allowing for the creation of a dependable Proxmox host.

-Included are step-by-step instructions and an Easy Script Toolbox to automate much of the work.

-The East Script Toolbox add-on "PVE Basic" must be run on all PVE hosts (primary and secondary).
-"PVE Basic" includes <span style="color:red">critical PVE Container UID & GID mapping required by all Ahuacate CTs and VMs</span> resolving permission rights for bind-mounted shared data.
+It includes step-by-step instructions and an Easy Script Toolbox that can automate much of the work.
+Moreover, the "PVE Basic" add-on in the Easy Script Toolbox should be executed on all PVE hosts (both primary and secondary).
+This add-on contains <span style="color:red">essential PVE Container UID & GID mapping</span> required by all Ahuacate CTs and VMs, ensuring permission rights for bind-mounted shared data are resolved.

 <h2>Features</h2>